Seorae Village: Landmarks

 There are many attractions to look around in Seorae Village.
 The French School of Seoul is located in the heart of Seoul's French community in Banpo 4-dong.
 It is Seoul's only government-established French-language school.
 Accredited by the French Ministry of Education and regulated by the National Agency for French Education Abroad.
-Enrolls about 390 students.
+The school enrolls about 390 students.
 From elementary school, students must be competent in French.
-Has a kindergarten, elementary school and junior and high school.
+It has a kindergarten, elementary school and junior and high school.

 National Library of Korea is where numerous materials are collected and preserved.
 It currently holds approximately 4.3 million books and theses, of which roughly 200 thousand are collected annually.
 Art exhibitions are occasionally held in the exhibition room on the first floor.
 Surrounded by Seocho Park, the scenery outside is beautiful and the atmosphere is very relaxing.